Neoj1sec142/Personal_Recipe/README.md

 * To create a recipe you have to click the submit button twice
 * To delete you need to copy the id from the recipes page and paste it into the input bar at the top then click the submitt button
 * All of the recipes can be viewed on the recieps page
-* The task page still needs a little work, the post is set up but for some reason  its not reading the data
+* The update route works on insomnia but seems im still a little confused to this route/function on the back end.
+Could use more resources.
 * Still need to find the correct way to set up the update route front&back

+* All that being said, please disregard the extra pages and componenets that are not set up yet.
+I intend on adding to this and refactoring it more.
+I want to make this app something for my portfolio but more so something I will actually use.